What kinds of animals will you bring?

 How do I schedule a Zoomobile Program?

-Reservations are taken on a first-call, first-served basis up to six months in advance.
+Reservations are taken on a first-come, first-served basis up to six months in advance.
 Many dates are filled months ahead, so make your reservations as early as possible to ensure your preferred date.